brevia-ai/brevia/docs/config.md

 There are two type of configuration in a Brevia project:

 * general configuration through environment variables or a simple `.env` file
-* specific configuration of a single `collection` (mainly for RAG applications), stored as JSON in `langchain_pg_collection.cmetadata` database column
+* specific configuration of a [single `collection`](collection_config.md) mainly for RAG applications

 In this page we will explain the general configuration items in Brevia.

 All configuration items have working defaults with the exception of:

 * external services settings like LLM APIs or monitor/debugging tools (like Langsmith).
-Those services rely on specific environment variables that we cannot include or predict here.
+Those services rely on specific environment variables that we cannot include or predict here
 * database connection configuration

 ## Database